 Latest Earth Observation data give us high-resolution information about climate change related aspects at a global scale.
-This continuous monitoring allows us to providing global, continental or local analyses of the impact of climate change, such as drought analyses, changes of water availability, fire risk, carbon dioxide emissions and many more.
+This continuous observation by remote sensing allows us to providing global, continental or local analyses of the impact of climate change, such as drought analyses, changes of water availability, fire risk, carbon dioxide emissions and many more.

 MONITORING IMPACTS OF DROUGHTS

 Climate change and its far-reaching consequences pose one of the most significant current and future problems.
 Droughts are extreme weather events with increasing occurrence in the context of climate change.
 Due to the socially, economically and ecologically related aspects with enormous potential damage to the economy, society and the environment, early identification and monitoring of droughts is very important.
-Remote Sensing methods provide the most effective way to assess the impact of drought on terrestrial ecosystems.
+Methods of remote sensing of environment provide the most effective way to assess the impact of drought on terrestrial ecosystems.
 We are making use of the main advantages of remote sensing - a large spatial coverage and almost continuous availability of data, for the analysis of droughts risk areas and vulnerability.

 DYNAMICS OF WATER AVAILABILITY

 Using high temporal resolution SAR satellite data allows to monitor the water availability in reservoirs.
 Weekly changes in surface water occurrence, frequency and dynamics can thus be mapped.
-The example map shows the maximum water extents of the Theewaterskloof Dam (South Africa) in 2015, 2016 and 2017 as well as the dam’s water extent on February 25, 2018.
+The example map shows the maximum water extents of the Theewaterskloof Dam (South Africa) over 3 years and the dam’s water extent on February 25, 2018.
 Due to a severe drought, the remaining capacity of the dam was at 10.9 % of its full capacity at this date.
-Linking such satellite derived water occurrence information with gauge data, rainfall data and water consumption rates, helps to identify and predict critical situations in water supply at an early stage.
+Linking such satellite derived water occurrence information with gauge data, rainfall data and water consumption rates, helps to identify and predict critical situations in water supply.

 MAKING PHENOLOGY VISIBLE